-The OCR enforces HIPAA through its Privacy, Security, and Breach Notification Audit Program.
+The OCR enforces HIPAA through its Privacy, Security, and Breach Notification Audit Program(new window).
 There are two kinds of audit:

 These are remote audits which examine all documentation that demonstrates an organization’s HIPAA compliance.
 In order to comply with a desk audit, a covered entity or business associate must submit this documentation via a secure portal on the OCR website.